San Juan Gay Travel

 San Juan, Puerto Rico Gay Hotels & Resorts

-For first-time Puerto Rico gay travelers, you should definitely stay in San Juan for at least part of your trip.
-This is where you’ll find the largest LGBT population, a ton of nightlife and gay-friendly hotels.
+First-time Puerto Rico gay travelers should definitely stay in San Juan for at least part of their trip.
+This is where you’ll find the largest LGBT population, a ton of nightlife, and gay-friendly hotels.

 Here are a few of the best San Juan hotels for gay travelers.

 Condado Ocean Club

 Condado Ocean Club was truly the perfect choice.
 It’s affordable, relaxed, and upscale without being too stuffy.